 Magic Armor Properties are additional traits, bonuses or effects that magic armors grant or perform on top of the normal functionality of that armor.
-Armor must have at least a +1 enhancement bonus before any magic armor properties may be added to them.
-The limit to the total value of all armor properties that may be added to a suit of armor is +5 pluses worth of properties for characters level 20 or below (heroic tier), or +9 pluses-worth of properties for characters levels 21 to 35 (epic tier).
+The limit to the total value of all armor properties that may be added to a suit of armor is +5 pluses worth of properties for characters level 20 or below, or +9 pluses-worth of properties for characters levels 21 to 35.
 At level 36 and higher all restrictions are lifted, and armor may be enchanted in any way the characters can afford and the referee will allow.

 No item may ever have the same property twice.

 Enhancement bonuses cannot be removed from magic armor once applied, but the enhancement bonus can be increased.
 The cost to do so is the difference in cost between the old enhancement bonus and the new one.